Samuel Gershon Junior Investigator Award

 In an ongoing effort to recognize the outstanding work of future leaders in the field, the International Society for Bipolar Disorders is proud to offer the Samuel Gershon Junior Investigator Awards for up to four young investigators for their original research publication submissions.
 The Awards are named in honor of Dr. Samuel Gershon, an early pioneer of lithium research who introduced lithium to the US from Australia.
 He was a founding member of the ISBD and its first elected president, and was an Editor-in-Chief of Bipolar Disorders, the official Society journal.

 In order to promote research interest in bipolar disorder in developing countries, two of the awards will be reserved for those from low and middle-income countries, as defined by the 2015 World Bank Classification.
 You can find the current list here

 Awards will be judged on the originality of the content, as well as the significance of the findings reported, and will be evaluated by an international scientific panel under the auspices of the ISBD.
 The applicant's potential for long term commitment and contributions to the field of bipolar disorder will also be evaluated.
 All panel decisions will be final.

 The awards, which are contingent upon attendance at the annual conference, will consist of:

-- Economy air travel up to $1,500 to be reimbursed by ISBD upon proof of purchase
+- Economy air travel up to $1,500 to be reimbursed by ISBD following attendance at the annual conference

 - Three nights’ accommodation based on single occupancy conference booking rates at a hotel organized by ISBD

 - An award plaque